 Next you need to do your research about the degree programme.
 You should visit the websites of Higher Education Institution (HEI) which offer nursing or midwifery programmes and also review any literature you have; or that your career guidance counsellor may be able to give you.

 You should also talk to your career guidance counsellor and any nurses or midwives you may know.

 Step 2: Apply for nursing / midwifery degree programme

 All applicants must firstly apply for their preferred courses through the Central Applications Office (CAO).
 It is important that you carefully read the CAO handbook so that you fully understand the application process.

 Mature applicants only must apply for and sit an assessment test in addition to applying to the CAO.
-This test is run by the Public Appointments Service (PAS) on behalf of the Nursing and Midwifery Board of Ireland (NMBI).
+Further details are available on the applying as a mature applicant page.